isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-11-22-post-Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Moneylenders (Amendment) Bill.md

 {:start="9"}
 9. This Bill seeks to do three main things:
 <br>
-(a) First, improve data sharing and usage policies;
+<br>(a) First, improve data sharing and usage policies;
-(b) Second, enhance MLCB’s functions through the sharing and use of data maintained by the MLCB; and (c) Third, facilitate digitalisation in the licensed moneylending industry.
+<br>(b) Second, enhance MLCB’s functions through the sharing and use of data maintained by the MLCB; and
+<br>(c) Third, facilitate digitalisation in the licensed moneylending industry.

 {:start="10"}
 10. The Bill also contains technical amendments to reduce ambiguity and increase operational efficiency for licensed moneylenders.